 What is sinusitis?

 Sinusitis is inflammation or infection of your sinuses.
-Sinuses are hollow spaces located behind your cheeks, eyes, and forehead.
-Sinusitis is most often caused by a virus.
+It is most often caused by a virus.
 Acute sinusitis may last up to 12 weeks.
 Chronic sinusitis lasts longer than 12 weeks.
 Recurrent sinusitis is when you have 3 or more episodes of sinusitis in 1 year.

 What increases my risk for sinusitis?

-- Dental infections or procedures: This includes gum infections and tooth decay.
-It also includes tooth removal, root canal, or a tooth implant.
+- Dental infections or procedures, such as gum infections, tooth decay, tooth removal, root canal, or a tooth implant

 What are the signs and symptoms of sinusitis?